How to start using AI in 2026 – A complete guide for beginners

 • High implementation costs: Setting up AI systems requires significant financial investment due to the complex engineering involved and expensive hardware/software requirements.

-• Lack of creativity, emotional intelligence and human judgment: AI lacks the ability to think creatively or understand emotions in the way humans do.
+• Lack of creativity, emotional intelligence and human judgement: AI lacks the ability to think creatively or understand emotions in the way humans do.
 It cannot truly replicate human creativity, empathy, or out-of-the-box thinking.
 It is also unable to make ethical decisions or understand context in the same way humans can, which can be problematic in complex or nuanced situations.

-• Lack of transparency: Many AI systems, especially complex machine learning models, operate as “black boxes” where it’s difficult to understand how they arrive at decisions.
+• Potential job displacement: As AI automates more tasks, there are concerns about job losses in certain sectors, particularly for repetitive or routine jobs.
+Lack of transparency: Many AI systems, especially complex machine learning models, operate as “black boxes” where it’s difficult to understand how they arrive at decisions.
 This lack of explainability can be problematic, especially in sensitive applications like criminal justice.

 • Bias and discrimination: AI systems can perpetuate or amplify existing biases if trained on biased data or designed with inherent biases.